lizzochek/learnoree/README.md

 # Learnoree
-An educational assistance website made as a diploma project by Liza Dolhova
+An educational assistance website made by Liza Dolhova

 This project is aimed to provide comfortable experience to students and teachers mainly in higher education institutions.